 TOP TEN HOAXES

-UK Style was themed around leisure and lifestyle, and was largely made of programming previously broadcast by the BBC in recent years.
+UK Style was themed around leisure and lifestyle, and was largely made up of programming previously broadcast by the BBC in recent years.
 The programmes listed below which are amongst those commissioned specifically for UK Style between 1997 and 2004, at which point the channel name was amended to UKTV Style. though as it is often difficult to establish original airdates, some may date from later than 2004.

 A great many of these programmes involve home or garden makeovers, which were particularly popular around this time following the success of the likes of Changing Rooms and Ground Force, and indeed by 2001, UK Style had grown to become the third most popular multichannel behind Sky One and UK Gold.